Dean Vickerman: National team career

 In February 2023, Vickerman was appointed head coach of the Australian Boomers for the FIBA World Cup qualifiers.

 In March 2025, Vickerman was appointed associate head coach for the Boomers under new coach Adam Caporn.
 Vickerman assumed lead responsibilities for the first window of the FIBA Basketball World Cup 2027 Asian Qualifiers whilst Caporn tended to in-season duties with the Washington Wizards.

+Personal life

+Vickerman and his wife Christy have three children.